robcapell/maxnixon-practice-shoe_mockup/README.md

 You are being provided two mockups.
 One represents the main website landing page, and the other represents a product detail page.

-Mockups will be provided in the github project for this repository for overall reference.
+Mockups will be provided in the github projects section for this repository for overall reference.
 Please follow assigned tickets however, when begining work.